ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 4. From the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Create volume**.

-5. The snapshot's details are displayed in the Create a volume from snapshot sidepanel.
+5. The snapshot's details are displayed in the Create a volume from snapshot side panel.
 Select one of the three options:
    - **Do not attach**- By selecting this option, you start to create a stand-alone volume
    - **Attach new volume to an existing virtual server** - By choosing this option, you create a volume and select an existing server to attach it, too.
    - **Attach new volume to a new virtual server** - By choosing this option, you create a volume and a new virtual server instance at the same time.